oblinger/HookAnchorApp/ROCKS/2022-03 BeVC/BeVC.md

 QUESTIONS:
+- Do you see my BG as having strong value?
+And for whom?
 - Gut Check On My Value Prop:
+	- DARPA PM angle
+	- Technical Diligence
+	- Operational support for AI strategy and execution
 	- Develop, Assess & Sell Investment Thesis  (landscaping).
 	- Operate within the AI community as a peer and leader.
 	- Excellent in selling technical vision - 2 founders & LPs.
-	- Technical Diligence
-	- Operational support for AI strategy and execution
 - My early value prop.
 -